Kunull/Writeups/docs/Lord of SQLInjection/iron_golem.md

 ![2](https://github.com/Kunull/Write-ups/assets/110326359/d98bd98b-8b29-49ba-a28e-3fcc8cb7177a)

 Since the error wasn't thrown, we know that the multiplication was not performed.
-This tells us that the length of the `pw` for `id='admin'` is more than 1.
+This means that the length of the `pw` for `id='admin'` is more than 1.

 If we keep increasing the length and provide the following URI parameter: